Piotr Turzyński

-Piotr Wojciech Turzyński (28 September 1964 – 14 April 2025) was a Polish Roman Catholic prelate.
+Piotr Wojciech Turzyński (28 September 1964 – 14 April 2025) was a Polish Roman Catholic bishop who served as Auxiliary Bishop of Radom from 2015 until his death in 2025.

 Biography

+Early life and education

-Turzyński was born on 28 September 1964, in Radom as one of three children of Julian and Helena née Rzadkowska.
+Turzyński was born on 28 September 1964, in Radom, Poland, as one of three children of Julian and Helena née Rzadkowska.He was educated at the local Tytus Chałubiński 4th High School, where he passed his secondary school leaving exam in 1982.
+During his high school years, he was an animator of the Light-Life Movement.

-He was educated at the local Tytus Chałubiński 4th High School, where he passed his secondary school leaving exam in 1982.
-During his high school education, he was an animator of the Light-Life Movement.
-In the years 1982–1988, he studied philosophy and theology at the Higher Seminary in Sandomierz.
-He was ordained a priest on 28 May 1988 in the Radom co-cathedral by Bishop Edward Materski.
+From 1982 to 1988, Turzyński studied philosophy and theology at the Higher Seminary in Sandomierz.
+On 28 May 1988, he was ordained a priest by Bishop Edward Materski in the Radom co-cathedral.
 He was incardinated into the Sandomierz-Radom diocese.

-He obtained his master's degree in theology at the Catholic University of Lublin.
-From 1989 to 1992 he continued his studies at the Augustinianum Patristic Institute in Rome, graduating with a licentiate in theology and patristic sciences.
-He continued his studies from 1992 to 1995 at the Pontifical Gregorian University in Rome, where in 1996 he received a doctorate in theological sciences based on the dissertation Il Cantico nuovo nella teologia di sant'Agostino.
-Specialmente nelle Enarrationes in Psalmos (Canticum novum in the theology of Saint Augustine.
-Study on the Commentary on the Psalms).
-He obtained his habilitation in 2014 at the Faculty of Theology of Cardinal Stefan Wyszyński University in Warsaw after submitting the dissertation Beauty in the theology of Saint Augustine.
-An attempt to systematize Augustinian theological aesthetics.
+Turzyński obtained his master's degree in theology at the Catholic University of Lublin.
+He continued his studies at the Augustinianum Patristic Institute in Rome from 1989 to 1992, graduating with a licentiate in theology and patristic sciences.
+He continued his studies at the Pontifical Gregorian University in Rome from 1992 to 1995, and, in 1996, he received a doctorate in theological sciences, based on the dissertation "Il Cantico nuovo nella teologia di sant'Agostino.
+Specialmente nelle Enarrationes in Psalmos" (English: "Canticum novum in the theology of Saint Augustine.
+Study on the Commentary on the Psalms").
+He obtained his habilitation in 2014 at the Faculty of Theology of Cardinal Stefan Wyszyński University in Warsaw after submitting his dissertation, "Beauty, in the theology of Saint Augustine.
+An attempt to systematise Augustinian theological aesthetics".